In this chapter, unless the context otherwise requires:

 22. "Sell" or "sale" means a transfer of title or of the right to use by lease, bailment or any other contract, but does not include transfers at wholesale to distributors or dealers.

 23. "Speech-language pathology" means the nonmedical and nonsurgical application of principles, methods and procedures of assessment, testing, evaluation and prediction related to speech and language and its disorders and related communication impairments for the nonmedical diagnosis, prevention, amelioration or modification of these disorders and conditions.

-24. "Speech-language pathology assistant" means a person who provides services prescribed in section 36-1940.04 and under the direction and supervision of a speech-language pathologist licensed pursuant to this chapter.
+24. "Speech-language pathology assistant" means a person who provides services prescribed in section 36-1940.04 under the direction and supervision of a speech-language pathologist licensed pursuant to this chapter.